-Set up two groups of experiments: (1) the control group: recombinant Bacillus subtilis are cultured in an aerobic condition; (2) the test group: recombinant Bacillus subtilis are cultured in an anaerobic condition.
+Set up two groups of experiments: (1) the control group: recombinant <i>Bacillus subtilis</i> are cultured in an aerobic condition; (2) the test group: recombinant <i>Bacillus subtilis</i> are cultured in an anaerobic condition.

-Inoculate recombinant Bacillus subtilis in 20 mL of LB liquid medium containing 10 μg/mL kanamycin, and cultivate overnight at 37°C with shaking at 180 rpm.
+Inoculate recombinant <i>Bacillus subtilis</i> in 20 mL of LB liquid medium containing 10 μg/mL kanamycin, and cultivate them overnight at 37°C with shaking at 180 rpm.

-②Inoculate overnight cultured in 100 mL of LB liquid medium containing 10μg/mL kanamycin, culture with shaking at 25°C for 24 hours.
+②Inoculate 2% of the overnight cultured bacteria in 100 mL of LB liquid medium containing 10μg/mL kanamycin, and culture them with shaking at 25°C for 24 hours.
 The supernatant was collected by centrifugation to obtain the crude enzyme solution, and the pure enzyme solution was obtained after Ni-NAT affinity chromatography and Superdex-75 gel chromatography.
-The purified protein is subjected to SDS-PAGE gel electrophoresis, western blot to determine phytase expression. and gel chromatography is used to obtain the elution profile of the enzyme after gel purification.
+The purified protein is subjected to SDS-PAGE gel electrophoresis, western blot to determine phytase expression.
+And gel chromatography is used to obtain the elution profile of the enzyme after gel purification.

-③western blot：After SDS-PAGE gel electrophoresis, transfer to membrane (wet transfer: 300 mA, 1 h), seal with 5% skimmed milk powder at 4°C overnight, and add TBST (Tris buffered salt-Tween solution, containing 10 mmol/L) pH 7.
+③Western Blot：After SDS-PAGE gel electrophoresis, transfer the solution to membrane (wet transfer: 300 mA, 1 h), seal with 5% skimmed milk powder at 4°C overnight, and add TBST (Tris buffered salt-Tween solution, containing 10 mmol/L), pH 7.
 6 Tris-HCl, 150 mmol /L NaCl, 0.05% Tween-20) 1:10 000 diluted His primary antibody, incubate at 37°C for 1 h, wash the membrane with TBST 3 times, 15 min each time; Add His secondary antibody diluted 1:20 000 with TBST, incubate at 37°C for 1 h, wash the membrane with TBST 3 times, 15 min each time; HRP-DAB substrate color kit for color development, use Bio-Rad gel imaging system to take pictures.

 2.2.2.4 BCA protein concentration verification